kev-guo/MNIST-GAN/README.md

-Deep GAN for MNIST database.
+Simple GAN for MNIST dataset.
 Feel free to adjust hyperparameters to get different results.